TyOverby/lux-deprecated/readme.md

 ### A 2d game engine built with a focus on user-frendliness and speed.

-Lux is a Rust library with no external dependencies that provides three main pieces of functinoality.
+Lux is a 2d game engine for Rust programmers that makes deploying as simple as `cargo build`.
+The entire Lux dependency stack can be built using Cargo, so never worry about dependency hell ever again!

 ### Windowing
 Lux uses [Glutin](https://github.com/tomaka/glutin) to create windows with